Health Services Administration M.S.

 The M.S. in Health Services Administration degree positions graduates for upper-level management opportunities in the expanding healthcare industry.
 Tremendous changes underway in healthcare delivery demand trained administrators and managers who understand how to achieve cost-effective care through process improvement and a focus on improving overall wellness.
 Hospitals, insurers, and other care providers all have to do more with less, and they need managers who understand the new models.

 The fully-online graduate program is taught by experienced faculty and working professionals.
-Students are admitted in the fall semester and remain in a cohort model for two years, which also creates networking opportunities with fellow students.
+Students are admitted in the fall, spring or summer semesters and remain in a cohort model for two years, which also creates networking opportunities with fellow students.

 HSA Virtual Open House for RMU's Master's Programs

 Robert Morris University faculty and staff speak with other healthcare officials about the benefits of a Health Services Administration master's degree.

 Department Head, Psychology and Health Sciences

 School of Nursing, Education, and Human Studies

 Year 1 - Summer Semester

 - Mission Statement

 The Robert Morris University Health Services Administration program transforms highly qualified, diverse healthcare professionals with varying levels of experience into leaders through the development of advanced skills in management to perform in a variety of healthcare organizations.
 The curriculum incorporates the Quadruple Aim Framework and evidence based leadership principles.
 The academically and professionally prepared faculty facilitates student learning by incorporating experiential learning, applied scholarship and service activities in coursework.
 An emphasis is placed on internships providing individualized opportunities for the student to apply academic theories into managerial practices at successive levels of employment.
 Students are exposed to a variety of healthcare experiences which prepare them for increasingly responsible leadership roles in all healthcare environments.